 - 1/4 cup brown sugar

-First, using a blender or food processor, combine the pureed pumpkin, the soy milk or another non-dairy milk substitute, the cornstarch and the molasses and process until smooth and creamy.
-Next, add the brown sugar, cinnamon, nutmeg and salt, and process again until well combined.
+Add the brown sugar, cinnamon, nutmeg, and salt, and process again until well combined.
 If you don't have a blender or food processor, you can use a whisk or a manual egg beater for this.

 Transfer the mixture to a medium-sized saucepan and place over medium to low heat.
-Allow the mixture to simmer over medium-low heat until thickened, which will be about 6-8 minutes.
+Allow the mixture to simmer over medium-low heat until thickened, which will be about 6 to 8 minutes.
 You'll want to keep an eye on it and stir it occasionally to make sure it doesn't burn.